What Is the G-20?:

 During the 2008 financial crisis, the first ever G-20 summit was held on November 16-17 in Washington, DC.
 The leaders of the G-20 countries agreed to regulate hedge funds and debt-rating companies such as Standard & Poor's.
 They also sought to strengthen standards for accounting and derivatives.
 Insufficient regulations and standards were blamed for the crisis that turned into a global recession.
 For more, see U.S. Resists G-20 Summit Call for Global Financial Regulation.

 The G-20 finance ministers and central bank governors continue to meet twice a year, usually in coordination with meetings of the International Monetary Fund, the World Bank, and the G-20 summits themselves.
+The next meeting is November 15 -16 November in Brisbane, Queensland, Australia.
+It's expected that 4,000 delegates and 3,000 members of the media will attend.
 (Source: University of Toronto, Munk School of Global Affairs, G-20 Information Centre)

 2013 Summit Meeting: